What is a Bill of Lading?

 In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers operations and how they fill out the bill of lading.
-Under these guidelines, brokers are required to post a $75,000 surety bond that guarantees payment to motor carriers receiving loads if the broker fails to make payment.
+Under these guidelines, FMCSA requires brokers to post a $75,000 surety bond that guarantees payment to motor carriers if the broker fails to make payment.

 The rule also eliminates “double-brokering.”
 Double-brokering is when a driver takes ownership of freight from another driver or broker.
 Truckers cannot broker freight without a brokerage license, and the freight brokerage must be a completely separate entity from the carrier.

 When a driver gets to the destination to pick-up freight, the freight broker must ensure that the driver is with the same trucking company as arranged on the BOL.
 A broker can never appear on the BOL as the carrier.
 If there is a discrepancy, the shipper or broker must create a new BOL and identify the driver and carrier.

 The FMCSA’s rules detail what is acceptable and unacceptable in the relationship of carriers and brokers.
 The rules provide shippers peace-of-mind that the carrier on the bill of lading will be the same one that hauls their freight.